Economic Development Finance Specialist (Program Specialist III)

 In order to qualify for this position a State of Texas Applications must be submitted through Work In Texas.
 The OOG requires all sections of the state application to be completed.

 Omission of data on the state application is grounds for disqualification of the application.

-The Economic Development Finance Specialist position is hired to work within the Office of the Governor, Economic Development and Tourism, reporting to the Director of Business and Community Development (BCD).
+The Economic Development Finance Specialist reports to the Director of Economic Development Finance in the Office of the Governor’s (OOG) Economic Development & Tourism (EDT) Division.
 The Specialist prepares financial and other business reports and responds to internal and external inquiries.
-Provides superior consultation, technical assistance and recommendations to staff, industry, constituents, lending institutions, and local, state and federal governments.
+Provides superior consultation, technical assistance and recommendations to staff, industry, constituents, lending institutions, and local, state, and federal governments.
 Assists in planning and coordinating economic development projects and lending activities together with other EDT team members.
-Works under supervision, with moderate latitude for the use of initiative and judgment.
+Works under general supervision, with moderate latitude for the use of initiative and judgment.